 The amount of the check (in words)

 Write out the same amount on the line below, spelled out in words.
-For example, if you are writing a check for $150.45, you would write “One hundred fifty & 45/100.”
+For example, if the check is for $150.45, you would spell “One hundred fifty & 45/100.”
 And if you have a round number like $200, even then you must write additional 00/100 for more clarification.
 Thus, you’ll write as “Two hundreds & 00/100.”
-To avoid confusion or errors, it’s always best to write out the full amount of the check.
+To avoid confusion or errors, it’s always best to write out the full amount.
 This way, there’s no room for interpretation and both parties will be clear on the exact amount of money involved.

 A memo (optional)